json-everything/json-everything-docs/_docs/schema/codegen/schema-codegen.md

 ### Including a name on basic types {#including-a-name}

-When an array or dictionary schema has a `title` keyword, which supplies the name,
+When you have an array or dictionary schema with a `title` keyword

 ```json
 {